ZiningZhu/Interpretable-NLP/index.md

     - Men Also Like Shopping: Reducing Gender Bias Amplification Using Corpus-level Constraints [(Zhao et al., 2017)](https://www.aclweb.org/anthology/D17-1323/)
     - The Geometry of Culture: Analyzing the Meanings of Class through Word Embeddings [(Kozlowski et al., 2019)](https://journals.sagepub.com/doi/full/10.1177/0003122419877135)
     - The Woman Worked as a Babysitter: On Biases in Language Generation [(Sheng et al., 2019)](https://www.aclweb.org/anthology/D19-1339/)
+    - Lipstick on a Pig: Debiasing Methods Cover up Systematic Gender Biases in Word Embeddings But do not Remove Them [(Gonen and Goldberg, 2019)](https://www.aclweb.org/anthology/N19-1061/)

 13. **Topic: Adversarial Attacks, Robustness, OOD generalization**